jdmonin/JSettlers2/doc/Readme.developer.md

 The values you set may still be overridden by the server in SOCGameOption.adjustOptionsToKnown.

+If you're testing and need the client to create a game no one else can join, find and uncomment the `DEBUGNOJOIN` option in `soc.game.SOCGameOption` before starting the server.

 To use the "Free Placement" debug mode, type this debug command on your turn:

 	*FREEPLACE* 1